Back to Blog

 Endpoint GroupExample EndpointPrimary FunctionCommon Use Case

-Content Managementvideo.uploadAllows direct uploading of videos to a user's TikTok account.A social media platform scheduling posts for brands.
+Content Managementvideo.uploadUpload videos directly to a user's TikTok account.A social media platform scheduling posts for brands.

-User Datauser.info.basicRetrieves public profile information like display name and avatar.Personalizing the user experience within a third-party app.
+User Datauser.info.basicRetrieves public profile info like display name and avatar.Personalizing the user experience within a third-party app.

 User Datavideo.listFetches a list of a user's publicly posted videos.Creating a content gallery or portfolio for a creator.